 Don’t get confused with the codes; all of them go to Sun Moon Lake, and the traveling time is basically the same.
 See the Taiwan Tourist Shuttle website for more info on the various routes.

-The bus ticket costs NTD 197 for a single trip and NTD 360 for a return trip.
+The bus ticket costs TWD 197 for a single trip and TWD 360 for a return trip.
 You can pay in cash or use an Easy Card or even the Sun Moon Lake Pass if you have one.
 The ride usually takes around 1h45, but if you’ve taken one of the buses that also stop in Puli, it might take a little longer.
+Please note, that you cannot reserve a seat on the bus, and you must line up.

 Insider’s tip: It’s worth getting one of the Sun Moon Lake Passes if you’re planning to do lots of touristy things in Sun Moon Lake or want to save money on bus tickets.
 In general, you can save quite a bit of money with the pass, but it’s only really worthwhile if you’re going to make good use of it.
 Here’s a complete breakdown of all the Sun Moon Lake Passes.